JamieHeather/stitchr/README.md

 *This script will almost certainly not produce the original recombined sequences that encoded the original TCRs; it merely recreates an equivalent full length sequence that will encode the same amino acid sequences.
 It aims to produce a sequence as close to germline as possible - so all CDR3 residues that *can* be germline encoded are such, in this ouput.
 Non-templated residues in the CDR3 (or those templated by the D gene, which is treated as non-templated here) are chosen from known codon usage frequencies.

-This script currently only works on human alpha/beta TCR chains, but should be readily adapted to any other species/locus.
+This script currently only works on human and mouse alpha/beta TCR chains, but should be readily adapted to any other species/locus.

-Care must be taken to ensure that the correct TCR informaton is input, e.g. ensure you're using proper IMGT gene nomenclature (older deprecated gene names will not work), and have the correct and full CDR3 sequence from the conserved cysteine to the conserved phenylalanine (or rarely, tryptophan) residue.
+Care must be taken to ensure that the correct TCR informaton is input.
+E.g. ensure that:
+* You're using proper IMGT gene nomenclature
+    * Older/deprecated gene names will not work)
+* You have the correct and full [CDR3 **junction** sequence](http://www.imgt.org/FAQ/#question39)
+    * I.e. running inclusively from the conserved cysteine to the conserved phenylalanine (or rarely, tryptophan) residues
+* You are using the right alleles for the TCR genes in question if known (i.e. the bit after the asterisk in the gene name)
+    * This is especially important when making mouse TCRs, as different strains have their own alleles for many genes

 The script produces a TCR from the information given, trying to provide warnings or errors if it detects an improbable or implausible combination, yet it's possible that the script might produce output that *looks* OK yet which does not reproduce a coding sequence for the intended TCR.

 If you request an allele for which there isn't complete sequence data, the script will attempt to default to the prototypical allele (*01) of that gene.
 If it cannot find sequence for that then it will throw an error.
 Similarly it will attempt to use the correct leader seqeunces (L-PART1+L-PART2) for the specified allele, but if it can't find one it'll default back to the prototype's.
 Note that IMGT-provided gene sequences which are 'partial' at either end of their sequence are discounted entirely, as full length sequences are needed.
+If the script is needed to stitch TCRs that make use of genes that are partial at their recombination-distal ends then you can modify the FASTA header for these entries in the Data directory.

 By default the script will use the TRBC gene located in the same cluster as the J gene (i.e. TRBJ1-1 through TRBJ1-6 will get TRBC1, while TRBJ2-1 through TRBJ2-7 will get TRBC2).
 This can be overriden (see optional arguments).